fluxid/pyhaa/README.md

 Things I left behind for later, not those "yet to be touched".

-1. Refactor python-code matchers - rethink how to handle tokenizer readahead
+1. Rethink how to handle Python tokenizer readahead
 1. Better unit-test error handling
 1. Reorganize and clean up code in parser a bit more
 1. Find better way for inserting whitespaces (`!sp` syntax is too a bit ugly)